Kometa-Team/Kometa/docs/config/settings.md

           missing_only_released: true
         ```

-??? blank "`show_unmanaged` - Used to show collections not managed by PMM.<a class="headerlink" href="#show-unmanaged" title="Permanent link">¶</a>"
+??? blank "`show_unmanaged` - Used to show collections not managed by Kometa.<a class="headerlink" href="#show-unmanaged" title="Permanent link">¶</a>"

-    <div id="show-unmanaged" />List all collections not managed by Plex Meta Manager at the end of each run.
+    <div id="show-unmanaged" />List all collections not managed by Kometa at the end of each run.

     <hr style="margin: 0px;">